 Tulsa License Plate Display Requirements

-It is important to have your license plate clearly visible at all times, and that it be located in the place it is expected and required to be.
+Oklahoma law requires that have your license plate clearly visible at all times, and that it be located in the place it is expected and required to be.
 During traffic accidents, or a hit and run, we may have just seconds to glance at the license plate before a car speeds away.

 If a license plate is on top of your dashboard inside your vehicle or if the plate number is obscured in some way, it may be impossible to see the license plate properly and easily.
 If this is the case with your car, remedy the situation as soon as possible.